-The teacher training and credential programs of the College of Educational Studies are approved by the California Commission on Teacher Credentialing (CCTC).
+The teacher training and credential programs of the College of Educational Studies are approved by the California Commission on Teacher Credentialing (CCTC) and the Teacher Education Accreditation Council (TEAC).

-The School Psychology program in the College of Educational Studies is accredited by the National Association of School Psychologists (NASP).
+The School Psychology program is accredited by the National Association of School Psychologists (NASP).